wiki-Bird/bypass-paywalls-chrome/README.md

 2. At a minimum these files need to be updated: `README.md`, `manifest-ff.json`, `src/js/sites.js`, and possibly `src/js/background.js`, and/or `src/js/contentScript.js`.
 3. Follow existing code-style and use camelCase.
 4. Use [JavaScript Semi-Standard Style linter](https://github.com/standard/semistandard).
 Don't need to follow it exactly.
 There will be some errors (e.g., do not use it on `sites.js`).

-### Show your support
-* Follow me on Twitter [@iamadamdev](https://twitter.com/iamadamdev) for updates.
-* I do not ask for donations, all I ask is that you star this repo.

 ### Disclaimer
 * This software is provided for educational purposes only and